 A: There are some interesting elements to this, so let me start with what might be most relevant to you up front, then get into the nitty-gritty.

 You said you’re a competitive age-grouper, and a relatively young one at that.
 I’m not sure what your goals are, but let’s look at it from an angle of trying to step up to the professional level.
 Depending on which direction you go, a road bike (or at least the skills of riding one) will stand you in good stead in the Olympic distance.
-Road bikes are the mandatory build in ITU’s draft-legal races.
+Road bikes are the mandatory build in ITU’s draft-legal races—where you can still use clip on aero bars.
 That’s not the predominant way of things in America right now, but it may become more popular over time.
 Either way, riding in packs and road races will give you invaluable handling skills.
 If you want to go far in the Olympic distance, you’ve made a very smart move.

 Now let’s look at it from the least favorable situation of a non-draft event packed with super bikes.
 Your primary drawback in terms of aerodynamics will be your position.
 Even in your aerobars, you’re not going to achieve the same efficiency as your competitors.
 However, that’s only in terms of your position.
 If you go up against a similarly well-trained athlete on a time trial bike that lacks a power meter, I’d give you even odds.
 They may still ride faster than you, but you’ll be more consistent and go over your red line less frequently.
 You will be in a better physiological position going into the run.